yhs2773/PyTorch-for-Deep-Learning-Machine-Learning-Full-Course/README.md

 ## Usage

-I recommend you to follow Daniel Bourke's YouTube video or website to create files from scratch.
+Since learning requires practice, I recommend you to follow Daniel Bourke's [YouTube video](https://www.youtube.com/watch?v=Z_ikDlimN6A) or [website](https://www.learnpytorch.io/) to create files from the beginning.

 Otherwise, follow these steps to get started with the tutorials: